 Childline’s annual family carol concert returns, and it’s always a popular one, so don’t delay in booking your tickets.
 The concert is normally graced with appearances from a celebrity or two, with previous participants including Martin Freeman, Natalie Dormer and Russell Watson.
 Tickets range from £35 to £85.

 Christmas Carol Sing-a-Long

-The Royal Albert Hall has got plenty of Christmas concerts to pick from and this matinee performance is a great one to the take the kids to.
-Jonathan Cohen, with the backing of the London Concert Chorus and the London Concert Orchestra, will lead the audience through a selection of carols and other festive favourites.
+The Royal Albert Hall has got a whole programme of Christmas concerts to pick from and this is a great one to the take the kids to (There are a number matinee and late afternoon performances on December 16, 21, 22 and 23).
+Jonathan Cohen, with the help of Louise Dearman and backing of the London Concert Chorus and the London Concert Orchestra, will lead the audience through a selection of carols and other festive favourites.

 Carols by Candlelight

 Symphony Hall, Birmingham, December 24, 2.30pm